luoyi-hi/My-test/README.md

 Due to storage limitations in the anonymous repository, we provide all model parameters trained on the SD dataset.
 These parameters are sufficient to reproduce the core results reported in this paper.

-The trained parameters for other datasets will be released to a publicly accessible cloud drive (e.g., Google Drive, Baidu Netdisk) after the paper is accepted, ensuring full reproducibility.
+The trained parameters for other datasets will be released to a publicly accessible cloud drive after the paper is accepted, ensuring full reproducibility.

-To reproduce the results on the SD dataset, please execute the following command in the “main-master” directory:
+To reproduce the results on the SD dataset, please execute the following command in the `main-master` directory:

 ``` shell
 python experiments/evaluate.py -cfg  FaST/sd_96_48.py -ckpt Parameters_FaST/sd/96_48/FaST_best_val_MAE.pt -g 0